awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-tutorial.md

 **Note**
 CloudTrail typically delivers logs within an average of about 15 minutes of an API call\.
 This time is not guaranteed\.
 Review the [AWS CloudTrail Service Level Agreement](http://aws.amazon.com/cloudtrail/sla) for more information\.

+1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

 1. In the navigation pane, choose **Trails**\.
 On the **Trails** page, find the name of the trail you just created \(in the example, *My\-Management\-Events\-Trail*\)\.
-**Note**
-Be sure you are still signed in using the IAM user you configured for CloudTrail administration\.
-Otherwise you might not have sufficient permissions to view trails in the CloudTrail console or the Amazon S3 bucket that contains log files for that trail\.

 1. In the row for the trail, choose the value for the S3 bucket \(in the example, *aws\-cloudtrail\-logs\-08132020\-mytrail*\)\.